-Our National Conference offers a unique opportunity for your organisation to highlight and promote your product and service offerings to a highly targeted and engaged national agricultural industry audience.
+Although our 2021 National Conference was a virtual event, it offered a unique opportunity for organisations to highlight and promote their product and service offerings to a highly targeted and engaged national agricultural industry audience.

-The strength of our Nuffield alumni network is a major point of difference of our program, and is evident at the conference.
-This ensures your investment continues to be valuable for many years to come.
+The strength of our Nuffield alumni network is a major point of difference of our program.
+This ensures the conference investment continues to be valuable for many years to come.

 We thank our two Platinum Partners, Rabobank and CSIRO.

-Our 2019 Scholars have presented their findings virtually, and this event is a further opportunity for them to expand on how their scholarship has impacted their business and industry.
-We will also continue highlighting extraordinary members of the alumni who will share their stories since completing their scholarship and how the Nuffield experience has contributed to their success.
+We also highlighted extraordinary members of the alumni who shared stories since completing their scholarship and how the Nuffield experience has contributed to their success.
+They included two Australian Scholars now farming overseas, including: